How to Build a Harmonic Minor Scale

 2. Using the Natural Minor Scale

-That’s right – this scale only uses the white keys on the piano!
-Next, let’s find the 7th degree of this scale.
-Counting from A, we find the our 7th note is G. Therefore, we need to raise G one half step to get our harmonic minor.
-Let’s do that.
+As we can see, this scale only uses the white keys on the piano.
+Next, let's find the 7th degree of this scale.
+Counting from "A", we find the our 7th note is "G".
+Therefore, we need to raise our "G" by one half step to get the harmonic minor scale!
+Let's do that.

 A harmonic minor scale, ascending and descending